 What MailChimp Is Missing

 MailChimp has a strict policy against affiliate marketing—the practice wherein marketers are paid a commission to generate leads or sales for a third party.
-Therefore, if you’re in the business of affiliate marketing, opt for a different email marketing software.
+Therefore, if you’re in the business of affiliate marketing, opt for an alternative email marketing software.
 MailChimp also lacks the more advanced automation capabilities found in other providers like ConvertKit or Drip and doesn’t support tagging for list segmentation like ActiveCampaign.

 What Users Think About MailChimp

-Best Email Marketing Software for Promotions & Events: Constant Contact
+Constant Contact: Best Email Marketing Software for Promotions & Events

 Constant Contact is a marketing software that enables its users to diversify their email marketing campaigns with events, promotions, and surveys.
 The platform offers various email formats that are easy to use and priced below other software with similar features.
 Choose Constant Contact to improve email marketing by expanding your campaigns to include greater variety.